zendesk/sample_wordpress_anychannel_integration/docs/index.md

     metadata,
     parseExternalCommentId(parentId).comment_id,
     postId,
-    channelbackMessage);
+    channelbackMessage
+  );
   let bodyInfo;
   let errorDescription;

-  request.post(
-    options,
-    (error, wordpressResponse, body) => {
+  request.post(options, (error, wordpressResponse, body) => {
     if (!error && wordpressResponse.statusCode === 201) {
       // Successfully created WordPress comment.
 Return the ID of the new
       // comment.
       bodyInfo = JSON.parse(body);
       res.status(200).send({
         external_id: externalCommentId(
           parseExternalCommentId(parentId).link,
           bodyInfo.id,
-                        postId)
+          postId
+        ),
       });
     } else if (wordpressResponse && wordpressResponse.statusCode) {
       // WordPress returned an error
       errorDescription = {};
       if (body) errorDescription = { error_info: body };
       res.status(wordpressResponse.statusCode).send(errorDescription);
     } else {
       // Networking error or similar- no response
       // 503 == service unavailable
       res.sendStatus(503);
     }
-    }
-  );
+  });
 };
 ```

 Lines 2-13 report any channelback attachment URLs that were POSTed to the integration.
 In a robust integration, these URLs would be used to download the attachments and then upload them to the origin system.
 However, Wordpress doesn't support attaching files to comments, so we will not implement that logic.
 A production oriented implementation of the Wordpress integration would probably not support attachments at all.
 Instead, the manifest would indicate that attachments are not supported.

 Line 15 parses the external id to get the post id we are going to reply to.
 See the [External IDs](#external-ids) for more information.
 Lines 16-20 prepare the parameters which will be POSTed to the WordPress API.
 Line 26 posts the request to WordPress.
 Similar to the pull implementation, line 26 passes a response handler function to the post call.

 Lines 28-36 are invoked when WordPress returns HTTP status code 201 (Created).
 The handler parses the response from WordPress on line 30, creates the external id for Zendesk Support on lines 32-34, and returns 200 (OK) to Zendesk Support with the external id.
 Zendesk Support records the external ID.
 If it sees this external ID in a future poll, Zendesk Support will not import it again.

 If WordPress returns an error or the network request times out, lines 38-41 and 43-45 return appropriate error codes back to Zendesk Support.
 Read [the pull request documentation](https://developer.zendesk.com/apps/docs/channels-framework/pull_endpoint#recognized-error-responses) on how Zendesk Support handles errors from integration service.

 To recap: In this step you added logic to turn Zendesk Support comments into WordPress comments by generating the appropriate WordPress API parameters.
 You also generated an external ID for the WordPress comment.

-#### External IDs
+### External IDs

 Here is the explanation of what does external ids mean in the Channels Framework.
 Zendesk Support uses external ids to determine if an external resource has been previously imported.
 Zendesk Support also uses external ids to specify which external resource is being replied to.
 The external id is created by the integration service, and each external resource must have a unique external id.